AlexanderSolodov/Hello-World/README.md

 # Hello-World
-my first repositiry
+my first repositiry.
-What i doin here?
+What i doing here?
 Maybe I studying any new.
 Yes, exactly.